 Medical payments coverage will cover your medical costs (up to the amount you select) after a car accident, even if you were at fault.
 Medical payment coverage can also cover you or a family member who is hit by a car while riding a bike or walking in a crosswalk.
 It can even cover medical bills if you were injured in someone else’s car.

 Rental reimbursement is insurance coverage that will cover your rental costs if you are in an accident that causes your vehicle to need repairs.
 Emergency road service will pay for costs if your vehicle breaks down on the road and you need towing or labor.

 Customized parts and equipment coverage will help with the cost of damages to your car if you have enhanced your vehicle with expensive equipment or custom parts.

-Finally, gap insurance comes into pay if your car is totaled in an accident.
+Finally, if your car is totaled in an accident, gap insurance comes into play.
 This coverage helps pay the balance between the amount you owe on your loan or lease and your vehicle’s estimated actual cash value.

 All of this means that although a driver may think he or she has “full coverage,” there are many instances in which a policy may not cover the full amount of damages resulting from a motor vehicle accident.
 If you caused a crash, you might not have options for medical care coverage, even if you have “full coverage” insurance, for example.

 Louisiana, Mississippi, Arkansas, and Alabama are all fault-based states for car accidents.
 This means the at-fault party must pay for the victims’ expenses.
 In many cases, you will need to pursue a fault-based insurance claim or civil suit to hold the negligent driver responsible and recover appropriate damages.